What You Need to Know About College Interviews

 Are interviews optional?

-In most cases, interviews are “optional” even if they are evaluative, meaning not doing an interview will not hurt or negatively impact your chance admissions.
+In most cases, interviews are “optional” even if they are evaluative, meaning not doing an interview will not hurt or negatively impact your admission chances.

 Keep in mind, especially at more selective colleges, even if the interview is technically non-evaluative, the line between informational and evaluative may be blurred.
 The optional interview is “an opportunity to be more competitive” and may actually help your case.